davidschapiro/kiosk-browser/README.md

 Different Browsers
 ------------------

-The default browser is [Chromium](http://www.chromium.org/). kiosk-browser also supports [Epiphany](https://wiki.gnome.org/Apps/Web) and [Uzbl](http://www.uzbl.org/) as browsers.
-To use a different browser set the `KIOSK_BROWSER_PROGRAM` variable to either `epiphany` or `uzbl`.
+The default browser is [Chromium](http://www.chromium.org/). kiosk-browser also supports [Epiphany](https://wiki.gnome.org/Apps/Web) as browsers.
+To use a different browser set the `KIOSK_BROWSER_PROGRAM` variable to either `epiphany`.
 Since September 2014 epiphany [has been greatly improved on Raspberry Pi](http://www.raspberrypi.org/web-browser-released/) so that it is worth to try it out.

 Virtual Projector
 -----------------